 As noted above, the depreciation charge for each asset is recorded in the price control of principal use.
 Separately, APR table 2A (Segmental income statement) also shows principal use recharges impact to each price control for the shared use of that asset.
-In accordance with RAG 4.10 and the revised proforma tables published by Ofwat in November 2021, the principal use recharges are now included in base operating expenditure within the detailed cost tables (4D, 4E, 4J and 4K), and disclosed on line 4 'PU opex recharge' of table 2A.
+In accordance with RAG 4.11, the principal use recharges are also included in base operating expenditure within the detailed cost tables (4D, 4E, 4J and 4K), and disclosed on line 4 'PU opex recharge' of table 2A.
 The recharge amount per asset is equal to the amount of depreciation which would have been recorded by that price control on a proportional allocation basis.
 These are the same allocation percentages used to determine the price control of principal use as detailed above.